yugabyte/yugabyte-db/docs/content/v1.1/troubleshoot/nodes/check-stats.md

 ## Yugabyte processes state

-Yugabyte DB provides web endpoints where the current state of each process is aggregated.
+YugabyteDB provides web endpoints where the current state of each process is aggregated.
 This includes logs, gflags as well as memory, disk, and network usage metrics.
 Additionally, it provides dedicated metrics endpoints for CQL and, respectively, Redis requests.